shekhargulati/52-technologies-in-2016/README.md

 37. **[Week 38: September 18, 2016](https://github.com/shekhargulati/52-technologies-in-2016/tree/master/38-akka)** [Actor System Termination on JVM Shutdown](https://github.com/shekhargulati/52-technologies-in-2016/tree/master/38-akka/README.md).
 In this short post, I will discuss how to cleanly shutdown Akka ActorSystem on JVM exit.

+38. **[Week 39: October 07, 2016](https://github.com/shekhargulati/52-technologies-in-2016/tree/master/39-docker)** [Docker for Java Developers Part 1](https://github.com/shekhargulati/52-technologies-in-2016/tree/master/39-docker/README.md).
+This week I had to give a talk on Docker ecosystem so I spent a lot of my after office hours preparing for the talk.
+[Docker](http://docker.com/) is a container technology that allows us to package an application and its dependencies together in a filesystem so that they can be deployed together on any server.
+This helps us achieve package once deploy anywhere.
+So, in the next few posts of this series, we will learn how Java developers can get started with Docker.

 -----------
 You can follow me on twitter at [https://twitter.com/shekhargulati](https://twitter.com/shekhargulati) or email me at <shekhargulati84@gmail.com>.
 Also, you can read my blogs at [http://shekhargulati.com/](http://shekhargulati.com/)